Environmental Services

 Radon Testing

-Radon test kits are available for sale at the health department for measuring the level of radon in your home.
+Radon test kits are available for free at the health department for measuring the level of radon in your home.
 Free literature is available at the health department regarding radon testing and remediation.

 Septic Systems